atharvacc/c2GAN/README.md

 | ![liver_whole_slide](images/8_input.png) | ![liver_whole_slide](images/8_CCGAN.png) | ![liver_whole_slide](images/8_GT.png) |

 # Problems, issues
-You can submit your questions or create an issue for any bugs you might encounter.
+You can submit your questions or create an issue for any bugs you might encounter [here](https://github.com/Xinyang-Li/c2GAN/issues).
 We would make response and inspect the code as soon as possible.

 # Citation